meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 Similarly, for the `struct Mesheryctlconfig`, having the `Tokens` parameter has a function named `func (mc *MesheryCtlConfig) GetTokens() *[]Token` which is being used to return the tokens present in the config file.

-There are more similar changes made, the changes can be viewed in `/mesheryctl/internal/cli/root/config/config.go` file and all the usages of the config/struct throughout the codebase has been modified to use the new struct functions.
+There are more similar changes made, the changes can be viewed in `/mesheryctl/internal/cli/root/config/config.go` file and all the usages of the config and struct throughout the codebase has been modified to use the new struct functions.

 # Writing unit tests and integration tests for mesheryctl